Is liquorice good for you?

 Is liquorice safe for everyone?

 For most of us, the liquorice found in food is generally considered safe to eat and safe when consumed as a medicine for short periods of time.
-However, when consumed in large amounts, over an extended period, it can cause potassium levels in the body to fall and impact blood pressure.
-Some people may be particularly sensitive to these effects, this includes those with heart disease, kidney disease and hypertension (high blood pressure).
+However, when taken in large amounts over an extended period, it may cause potassium levels in the body to fall and this may impact your blood pressure.
+Some people may be particularly sensitive to these effects, such as those with heart disease, kidney disease and high blood pressure.

-Evidence suggests that during pregnancy liquorice is safe to eat but you should avoid liquorice root.
-Similarly, if you have a hormone-sensitive health issue you should be aware that liquorice may have an oestrogenic effect in the body which may aggravate your condition.
+Evidence suggests that during pregnancy liquorice is safe to eat, but you should avoid liquorice root.
+Similarly, if you have a hormone-sensitive health condition you should be aware that liquorice may have an oestrogenic effect in the body.

 Last thoughts on liquorice…

 If you’re a fan of liquorice confectionery it’s worth remembering that not all ‘liquorice’ is made with the real liquorice extract, some sweets are flavoured with aniseed or other similar flavourings.
-This means if you enjoy liquorice, but fall into one of the aforementioned groups, you can still enjoy a similar tasting sweet.
-If a product contains liquorice it should be listed on the label under ingredients as liquorice extract or glycyrrhizic acid.
+This means if you enjoy liquorice, but fall into one of the aforementioned groups, you may still enjoy a similar tasting sweet.
+Check labels for liquorice extract or glycyrrhizic acid to confirm whether the confectionery contains liquorice.

 Do you enjoy liquorice confectionery or have you used liquorice for health reasons?
 Share your experiences in the comments below….